M-DiMartino/ImprovedIUPTIS/README.md

   * First line: Size of each image resource requested by the browser (in bytes).
 Number of image resources should be equal to 'numberOfImages'.
   * 0 0 0 : Defines the start of a new TCP connection
   * X Y Z : X = Timestamp of TLS Record,  Y = Length of TLS Record (minus the overhead),  Z = direction (e.g. -1 is from server to client, 1 is from client to server).

-## Final notes
-Please cite the paper if you are using this source code.